Swizec/react-d3js-es6-ebook/manuscript/animating-react-redux.md

 **Reducers** are functions that take the current state and an action, and use that information to generate a new state.

 Got it?
 No worries.
-You will soon :)
+You will soon :smiley:

 <!--- end-lecture -->